votchallenge/website/contents/vots2023/participation.md

  - The VOTS *development dataset* is composed of 4 sequences with each frame accompanied by a ground truth.
 This dataset is meant only for development purposes, i.e., to test your tracker integration, you can also test performance evaluation, but the scores are NOT official and have no significance due to small sequence count.
 To run your tracker on this dataset, create the workspace using command `vot initialize tests/multiobject` and follow the remaining of the instructions in the [toolkit overview tutorial](/howto/overview.html).

- - The *VOT2023 dataset* is composed of 144 sequences with ground truth only available at initialization frames.
-This dataset is used for the VOTS2023 challenge.
-Run your tracker on this dataset by creating a workspace using `vot initialize vots2023`. in the toolkit and submit the output masks to the VOTS2023 evaluation server.
-Since the dataset does not contain groundtruth for the entire sequence, performance evaluation is impossible.
+ - The *VOT2023 competiton dataset* is composed of 144 sequences with ground truth only available at initialization frames.
+This dataset is used for tracker evaluation.
+Run your tracker on this dataset by creating a workspace using `vot initialize vots2023` in the toolkit and submit the output masks to the VOTS2023 evaluation server.
+Note that you cannot run evaluation locally on your computer for this dataset, since the ground truth is only available on the evaluation server.

 ### Additional clarifications